mickeybnet/sp-dev-docs/docs/spfx/extensions/guidance/migrate-from-jslink-to-spfx-extensions.md

     > [!NOTE]
     > Alternatively, you can create serve configuration entries in the **config/serve.json** file in your project to automate the creation of the debug query string parameters as outlined in this document: [Debug SharePoint Framework solutions on modern SharePoint pages](/sharepoint/dev/spfx/debug-modern-pages#debug-sharepoint-framework-extensions-on-modern-sharepoint-pages)

+> [!NOTE]
+> The OnRenderCell method is not called when a column has a custom JSON formatting applied.
+A default pill styling is applied to choice columns when the column is created using the modern experience.

 ## Define the new Field Customizer with TypeScript

 You're now ready to replace the JavaScript code with TypeScript to benefit from the fully typed approach of TypeScript.